akvorado/akvorado/console/data/docs/02-configuration.md

     `prefix` attribute and, optionally, `name`, `role`, `site`, `region`, and `tenant`.
 See the example provided in the shipped `akvorado.yaml` configuration file.
-- `geoip` configures GeoIP lookup for unresolved AS numbers, countries, subdivisions, and cities.
 - `asns` maps AS number to names (overriding the builtin ones)
 - `orchestrator-url` defines the URL of the orchestrator to be used by ClickHouse (autodetection when not specified)